meilisearch/specifications/text/0013-delete-enqueued-updates.md

 - The given update id is a processed id:
     - Status code: `400`
     - Error code: `unabortable_update`
-    - Error description: `The requested update id exist but could not be aborted.
+    - Error description: `The requested update id exists but could not be aborted.
 A processing/processed/failed update cannot be aborted.`

 - Error during the abort process:
     - Status code: `400`